 Adenosine also inhibits norepinephrine and epinephrine release, so caffeine blocking the receptor allows for norepinephrine and epinephrine to be released (surge of energy).
 Epinephrine, though, also upregulates glucose mobilization… and thus a link to glucose response for caffeine.

 Caffeine is broken down in the body by the CYP1A2 enzyme, and genetic variants there cause people to break down caffeine at different speeds.
-This is why some people, like me, can’t drink caffeine after about 2 pm, and others can drink a cup of coffee at dinner and still sleep that night.
+This is why some people can’t drink caffeine after lunch without it affecting their sleep — and others can drink a cup of coffee at dinner and still sleep well that night.

-Previous studies had shown when looking at a general population, there is an increase in glucose (area under the curve) when people consumed caffeine prior to a meal.
+Previous studies have shown when looking at a general population, there is an increase in glucose response when people consumed caffeine prior to a meal.
 Coffee consumption, on the other hand, is linked to a decrease in the risk of type-2 diabetes.
 The different polyphenols in coffee, though, may come into play here.

 The experiment detailed in Nature used a cross-over design where 18 male participants (in their mid-20s) visited a lab two different times to test their response to caffeine and carbs.